AhmadHasan0710/Self-Hosted-Infrastructure/README.md

   Uptime Kuma dashboard) behind additional authentication.
 - All configuration files in this repo are **redacted templates** — real domains, tokens, tunnel IDs, and credentials are never shown.

+## Content & Legal Note

+The media automation stack in this lab (Prowlarr, Sonarr, Radarr, and qBittorrent) is configured to index and download exclusively from public domain archives and legally distributable sources — content that is either out of copyright, openly licensed, or explicitly made available for free download and redistribution by its rights holder.
+No copyrighted or otherwise restricted material is indexed, downloaded, or stored anywhere in this environment.
+This stack exists purely to demonstrate the automation, networking, and security architecture involved in a media pipeline, not to facilitate access to copyrighted content.